redstrate/Kawari/README.md

 # Kawari

 Modern server emulator for FFXIV.
 Unlike other projects, we actively target the latest version of the Global client.

-Updates on the project can be found [on my blog](https://redstrate.com/blog/series/kawari-progress-report/).
+Updates for this project can be found [on my blog](https://redstrate.com/blog/series/kawari-progress-report/).

 ![](.github/main.png)

+## Supported Game Version

+Kawari currently supports patch **7.35h1** (2025.10.13.0000.0000) Previously supported patches are provided as tags (e.g. `2025.02.27.0000.0000`.)
+These may not function or build correctly, these tags are more like historical markers.

+Only the Global region is supported.
+Only the Windows client is supported.
+Support for other regions and clients are out of scope of this project.

+## Running

+Kawari tries to be easy to run on Windows and Linux.
+You can find guides for [running Kawari in our documentation](https://docs.xiv.zone/kawari/setup/overview.html).

 ## Goals